-Self-Awareness
+Self Awareness

-The Self Awareness scale gives an index of the extent to which your rating of yourself is likely to correspond with the way that others would rate you on the EMOTIONAL INTELIGENCE PROFILING scales.
+The Self Awareness scale gives an index of the extent to which your rating of yourself is likely to correspond with the way that others would rate you on the EBW scales.
 Those with high scores on the scale tend to have a better awareness of their own strengths and development needs, whilst low scorers may find their profile is not what they expected.

-It was developed by statistically identifying questions that tend to be good predictors of the difference between how Users rated themselves and how others rated them.
+It was developed by statistically identifying questions that tend to be good predictors of the difference between how Users rated themselves and how others' rated them.
 It is not therefore, based on a specific theory as to why these ratings may differ.
-You should use it purely to consider whether the User has been realistic and honest with themselves in the way they answered the questions.
+You should use it purely to consider whether you have been realistic and honest with your self in the way you answered the assessment questions.